Future uncertain for Catalan separatists elected in Europe

 It’s unclear if the same article would apply to the European plans of Junqueras, who calls himself a “political prisoner,” or if he will manage to be sworn in at least as a symbolic voice in the heart of Europe, assuming that he won’t be able to vote from jail.
 All votes in the European Parliament need to be cast from the plenary chamber.

-One way or another, Junqueras told the AP last week in an interview via videoconference from jail, he plans to defend his rights “in all levels and before all possible judicial institutions.
+One way or another, Junqueras told the AP last week in an interview via videoconference from jail, he plans to defend his rights “in all levels and before all possible judicial institutions.”

 Joseph Wilson in Barcelona contributed to this report.